pavelm14/PyPhyloGenomics_ms/MS.md

 and receiving the designed primers. primer4clades is a web service based on the CODEHOP strategy for primer design [@contreras2009].

 It is recomended that both alignment and designed primers to be analyzed carefully to make sure that the are no problems.
 After this step, one can have around XXX genes ready to be sequenced across novel species in Lepidoptera for many species if NGS techniques are used.

 ### Sample preparation for Next Generation Sequencing in IonTorrent
 We followed the library preparation protocol for NGS by @meyer2010 with minor modifications  for the IonTorrent technology.
-This method consist in attaching and index
+This method consists in attaching and index
 (or barcode) to the amplified PCR products of each specimen previous to sequencing.
-Therefore, it will be possible to separate reads from the NGS data using these indexes.
+Therefore, it will be possible to separate reads from the NGS data according to index.

 We sequenced several individuals of a wide range of species in the Lepidoptera.
-We also sequenced a specimen XX_Code_XX of *Bombyx mori* as control sample in order to validate our NGS data assembly protocols.
+We also sequenced specimens of the model species *Bombyx mori*, *Danaus?*, (codes ``XXX``)  as control samples in order to validate our NGS data assembly protocols.

-The IonTorrent platform 2 can sequence from 280 to 320bp in total.
+The IonTorrent platform 2 can sequence from 280 to 320bp per read.
 The Iontorrent adapter, index and primer sequences make around 119 base pairs in length, leaving around 201 bp as the maximum internal gene region that can be sequenced (region within degenerate primers) (Table 1).
 This is the region per gene (or exon) that is potentially informative for phylogenetic inference.

 **Table 1.** Adaptors and primers needed for sequencing in the NGS Iontorrent platform 2.
 The maximum length of sequenced amplicon is \~ 201 bp after discarding primer regions.

   Primer                 Length (bp)
   --------------------  ------------